Prehistory of Quebec: Maritime culture

 Ramah quartzite from Labrador was traded to the Maritime peoples in the St. Lawrence and as far south as Maine and Ft.
 Lennox on the Richelieu River.
-Many research questions remain about the Maritime culture including its relationship with neighboring cultures, the extent of contact with Laurentian peoples at Trois-Rivieres and whether these groups became Algonquin.
+Many research questions remain about the Maritime culture including its relationship with neighboring cultures, the extent of contact with Laurentian peoples at Trois-Rivières and whether these groups became Algonquin.

 Paleo-Eskimo and Thule Eskimo cultures

 Paleo-Eskimos spread rapidly from Alaska to northern Quebec approximately 4000 years ago and occupied the coast for 3500 years.
 They reached Poste-de-la-Baleine by 1500 BCE and the Hamilton Inlet in Labrador by 1800 BCE.
 Sites contain the remains of circular tent-rings and large deposits of marine mammal bones, but very little physical remains of inland caribou.
 Some sites are dated based on altitude, with the oldest sites at the highest points due to isostatic rebound after the weight of glaciers disappeared.
 As a result, Poste-de-la-Baleine is 69 meters above sea level.

 Paleo-Eskimos in Quebec shifted to being Dorset cultures, exploiting a warm period between 850 BCE and 350 CE.
 Houses from the Dorset period are larger and may have housed extended families.
 The Dorset people continued Paleo-Eskimo traditions, such as using toggling harpoons and kept a small breed of dog.
 In addition to seal and walrus, they hunted beluga whales, polar bears, caribou, birds and foxes.
 Dorset peoples carved small pieces of ivory into the shape of animals and humans.

 Thule people slowly displaced Dorset groups, although they overlapped in the same region.
 Thule peoples extracted large amounts of food from the ocean by whaling and occupied the coast from James Bay to Labrador.
 Expansion of sea ice and attacks by Montagnais and Micmacs caused them to give up whaling and retreat to northern Labrador around the time of European contact.
 During the whaling period, Thules constructed large winter villages with partly subterranean homes built out of whale ribs and jaws supporting sod roofs.
 Unlike Paleo-Eskimos, Thules used boulders to build homes and preferred slate tools to napped stone tools.